-10. When the pod clone process is finished, click OK.
+- 10. When the pod clone process is finished, click OK. - 11.
+If you want to dedicate this pod to a particular class, team, or student, use the Pod ACLs feature.
+For details, see the NETLAB+ VE Instructor Guide.

-- 11. If you want to dedicate this pod to a particular class, team, or student, use the Pod ACLs feature.
-For details, see the NETLAB+ VE Instructor Guide. - 12.
-Click the Online Button on the Pod Management page to make the pod available.
+12. On the Pod Management page, click the dropdown arrow underneath State and select Bring Pod Online to make the pod available.

-The user pod can now be reserved.
+13. The user pod can now be reserved.
 When the reservation becomes active, NETLAB+ will automatically configure virtual machines and virtual networking for your new pod.

 The GOLDEN_MASTER snapshot is the starting point for all pods.
 We recommend that you reserve the 1st pod and conduct some labs to make sure the snapshot images work correctly.
-If there are defects, make corrections to the images to the master pod and retake the GOLDEN MASTER snapshot before creating additional pods.
+If there are defects, make corrections to the images to the master pod and retake the GOLDEN_MASTER snapshot before creating additional pods.